haosulab/ManiSkill/README.md

 cd ManiSkill2 && pip install -e .
 ```

-Note that installing mani_skill will not automatically install torch.
+Note that installing mani_skill will not automatically install torch which is necessary.
 You can install torch as so
 ```
 pip install torch torchvision torchaudio
 ```